hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/7-data-science/index.md

         - legal liability if data leaked/lost
         - Data can be misused
         - to take advantage of vulnerable people

+- by retail bussiness
+    - how
+        - Divide customers into groups according to purchasing habits
+            - e.g. recency/frequency/monetary (RFM) groups
+            - different groups are targeted by different marketing campaigns
+                - recent buyers sent money-off coupons with time limit
+                - frequent customers sent coupons off regular purchases
+                - big spenders dealt with differently from those who spend little at a time
+        - help decide when to put items on sale
+        - Can target customers
+            - from purchasing habits
+            - from loyalty card schemes
+        - decide advertising campaigns worked
+        - decide which items sold well (to different demographics)

 - by health care organizations
     - why